StackExchange/dnscontrol/documentation/byo-secrets.md

 Step 4.
 Submit this PR like any other.

-Github Actions should kick and and run the tests.
+GitHub Actions should kick and and run the tests.

 The tests will fail if a secret is wrong or missing.
 It may take a few iterations to get everything working because... computers.